joshbegley/nyt-latest/README.md

 `The outbreak has killed four people and spread to 15 states, with officials linking it to frozen pasta meals sold at Walmart and Kroger.`\
 https://nytimes.com/2025/09/27/us/listeria-outbreak-trader-joes-fettuccine-alfredo.html

-**Detroit Tigers clinch playoff berth despite second-half slide**\
+**Tigers clinch second straight playoff berth despite second-half slide**\
-`At the end of a brutal second half, the Tigers snuck in the playoffs with a win at Fenway Park.`\
+`At the end of a brutal second half, the Tigers snuck in the playoffs with a 2-1 win over the Red Sox at Fenway Park.`\
 https://nytimes.com/athletic/6666619/2025/09/27/detroit-tigers-clinch-mlb-postseason-berth/

 **How to watch Mets at Marlins: Time, TV, streaming for September 28**\